moorepants/learn-multibody-dynamics/configuration.rst

 If a set of :math:`v` points are constrained with :math:`M` holonomic constraints then only :math:`n` of the Cartesian coordinates are independent of each other.
-The number of independent coordinates is found with ([Kane1985]_ pg 37):
+The number of independent coordinates is then defined as ([Kane1985]_ pg 37):

 .. math::
    :label: num-gen-coord